cthompto/glitch-migration-for-aframe/README.md

 4. Create a new index.html file in your GitHub repo and paste your code in full from Glitch.com.

-5. Edit the code the addresses for the assests so they allign with the assests housed on Github.
+5. Edit the code the addresses for the assets so they align with the assets housed on Github.

     a.
 You are looking for the "<asset-item>" element.